Lifetime Physical Activity Program

 The primary aims of the Lifetime Physical Activity (LPA) Program at the University of Virginia are to teach basic skills, enhance knowledge about sport, exercise, and other forms of physical activity, and to develop immediate and lifelong benefits and enjoyment of regular physical activity.
 To that end, we offer approximately 35 one-credit classes each semester for enrolled undergraduate and graduate students.
 Our classes are taught by qualified instructors, primarily graduate students.
-Our “home base” is Memorial Gym, where most classes take place and our main office is located (room 117).
+Our “home base” is Memorial Gym, where most classes take place and our main office is located.
 Classes focus on skill instruction, knowledge of rules and etiquette, and strategy for effective play.
-They range from mindfulness, cross training, and strength training to tennis, golf and rugby.
+Classes range from mindfulness and yoga to cross training, strength training, tennis, golf and ultimate.
 You will find something for everyone on our schedule!

-You can find a complete listing of all classes currently or occasionally offered by checking out our listing of LPA classes.
+You can find a complete listing and description of all classes currently or occasionally offered by checking out the "Course Descriptions" link on the right side of this page.

-What Can I Expect from My Physical Activity Class?
+What Can I Expect from My LPA (KINE) Class?

 The LPA program differs from other opportunities for being physically active at UVA in that you can earn one credit for taking a class.
 Classes can ONLY be taken on a Credit/No Credit basis, so they cannot impact your GPA.
 In the college of Arts & Sciences, two credits can be used toward graduation.
-Each school has slightly different policies, so please check with you home school for academic questions.
+Each school has slightly different policies, so please check with your home school for academic policies and procedures.
 Check our list of frequently asked questions for other issues regarding the program.

 Instruction and Feedback

-Most instructors in the LPA program are students at UVA - mostly graduate students, but a few select undergraduates are hired to teach (see instructor opportunities for more information).
+Most instructors in the LPA program are grad students at UVA (see instructor opportunities for more information), although a few are community members or those with an advanced degree.
 Instructors are hired in a competitive process, and receive training to insure quality instruction.
 All classes focus on skill development, learning rules and strategies for the activity, and require active participation by student members.
 These classes are not intended to simply be time for free play; although a principle goal is for students to have fun, we do this by helping students gain confidence in their abilities and allowing students to learn new skills or improve existing skills.
 All skill levels are welcome, although many of our classes are designed for those new to the sport or activity.

 Opportunities to Learn Life-long Skills